grafana/mimir/docs/sources/mimir/reference-configuration-parameters/index.md

 overrides_exporter:
   ring:
+    # The key-value store used to share the hash ring across multiple instances.
     kvstore:
       # Backend storage to use for the ring.
 Supported values are: consul, etcd,
       # inmemory, memberlist, multi.